 Simulate survey

-The final step in the simulation is to conduct a stratified random survey over the age-year-space array generated using formula described above.
-The area of each strata is calculated and this is used to define the sets to allocate to each strata under a particular set density, Dsets.
+The final step in the simulation is to conduct a stratified random survey over the age-year-space array generated.
+The area of each strata is calculated and this is used to define the number of sets to allocate to each strata under a particular set density, Dsets.
 The allocated number of cells are randomly selected in each strata and the number of fish caught in each set is calculated by applying binomial sampling of the fish in each sampled cell by the proportion of the area covered by the trawl and the catchability of each age: